Nono-hash000/Fists-of-fury/README.md

 The shop has 4 items, which you can buy using your score.

 * **Armor:** It has 5 levels and reduces the damage received from the enemies.
 Base cost is 750 and increases with every purchase.

 * **Food:** It give you food so that you can re-gain your health.
 Cost is 250.

 * **Gun:** If you don't have a gun, now you can buy a gun.
 Cost is 500.

 * **Ally:** Reduces the time it takes to spawn the ally.
 Cost is 25000 (I know it is high compared to everything in the shop).

+## Pictures

 <img width="1002" height="647" alt="Screenshot 2026-07-25 173419" src="https://github.com/user-attachments/assets/9d8e2c38-7a57-43cc-a8dc-ee0a4d9f60a9" />
 <img width="1007" height="652" alt="Screenshot 2026-07-25 173519" src="https://github.com/user-attachments/assets/f9b7d283-e221-4d41-a965-bfc216e165f4" />